 Many people find that playing video games is the perfect form of stress release.
-Whether it involves fighting zombies, planning war strategies or building a new virtual universe gaming allows the individual to release the stress that has built up through the long work-day and enter a world where that stress no longer exists.
-This has the same effect for both men and women, so it stands to reason that the numbers should even out between the se-xes.
+Whether it involves fighting zombies, planning war strategies, or building a new virtual universe gaming allows the individual to release the stress that has built up through the long workday and enter a world where that stress no longer exists.
+This has the same effect for both men and women, so it stands to reason that the numbers should even out between the genders.

 While the number of female gamers is growing, it is expected that not all women will be a fan of video games, just as not all men will happily immerse themselves in a game.
 Stereotypes can no longer be made in this industry and it cannot be assumed that women will love platform games and men will love FPS.